CopyPastaOSRS/consumable-cooldowns/README.md

 # Consumable Cooldowns

-Find the delays when consuming confusing?
+Find the delays when consuming copious amount of food confusing?
 Worry no more.
 This plugin adds cooldown indicators for the various consumable items in your inventory.

 ![Consumable cooldown indicators example](img/cooldown-indicators-example.gif)